akeneo/onboarder-helpcenter/content/md/retailer-onboarder/review-suppliers-propositions/review-product-changes.md

 ## Product models with variants
 [Product models with variants](https://help.akeneo.com/pim/serenity/articles/what-about-products-variants.html) are specific type of products you can receive proposals for.
-You can receive proposals in two different cases :
+You can receive proposals in two different cases:
 1. for the product model values
 1. for the product variant values

 For the product model values, you receive a proposal:
-* the first time the supplier completes a product variant with its parents product models,
+* the first time the supplier completes a product variant with its parent product model,
 * and then each time a product model is updated.

-For the product variant values, you receive a proposal each time a supplier complete or update a product variant.
+For the product variant values, you receive a proposal each time a supplier completes or updates a product variant.

 ## Assets
-New assets suggested by suppliers are included in the proposals and they are automatically added to the right asset collection when the new product is accepted.
+When new assets are suggested by suppliers, they are included in the proposals and automatically added to the right asset collection when the new product is accepted.
-You can [change the asset](https://help.akeneo.com/pim/serenity/articles/manage-asset-families.html) (label, other attributes).